 Look around any full RV park and you might wonder if more Class Bs and Class Cs are on the highway these days.
 If so, you would be correct.
-Choosing smaller RVs on purpose is in vogue according to RV sales trends from 2016.
+Choosing smaller RVs on purpose is in vogue according to RV sales trends.

 RV owners are younger than ever, somewhere between 35 and 54 years old according to the Recreational Vehicle Industry Association of America (RVIA).
 They’re choosing smaller RVs in large numbers not because of finances, but often because of the innovative new amenities RV manufacturers now include in smaller RVs.